Meet Our Staff

 You’ll see Heather on our hiking trips and the occasional rock climbing trip.
 She’s an all-around outdoor leader with a great backcountry Pad Thai recipe!

-Mike Kiddy, Admin (Permits and Trip Development)
+Mike Kiddy, Admin (Trip Development)

 If you’ve been on a backpacking trip with the Outdoor Adventure Club in the past, you’ve probably met Mike.
 He’s been a great addition to the OAC team of professional guides.
 He is a Wilderness First Responder and Swiftwater Rescue Technician, has a Level 1 avalanche certificate, a wealth of natural history knowledge, and he’s a patient teacher and leader.
 He’s also earned a degree from SFSU in Recreation, Parks & Tourism Administration.